 Does alcohol make you argue with your partner?

-Why alcohol can encourage arguments and what steps you can take to avoid the problem.
+Why alcohol can be a factor in arguments and what you can do to avoid it.

 Why is it that a pleasant evening with our partner, whether it’s a cosy night in or a romantic meal out, can sometimes end in an argument when we drink?

 Alcohol affects the brain causing lower inhibitions, which makes us feel more confident.
 But lower inhibitions can also make us say or do something that we may come to regret.
 And this can lead to arguments.